CuteChuanChuan/__SideProject__BikeOpenData-Consumer/README.md

 # Bike OpenData - Consumer

 ## Overview
-This repo includes a consumer which gets messages from Kafka and insert into Postgres.
+This repo includes a consumer which gets messages from Kafka and inserts into Postgres.

 ## Deployment
 1. create fat jar (`sbt clean assembly`)